sgclasher/agentblueprint/README.md

 **🎯 Current State:** Production-ready platform with **a comprehensive admin interface for external service credential management** and **a production-grade security architecture**.
 Features a **centralized, provider-agnostic `aiService`** (with implementations for OpenAI, Google Gemini, and Anthropic Claude) and **intelligent database-backed timeline caching**.
 The platform's credential management system is built to support multiple AI providers and CRM systems. **✅ Complete Admin Interface**: Users can securely add, test, and manage credentials for multiple services through a professional admin dashboard at `/admin`. **✅ Dynamic Model Refresh**: One-click refresh button in admin UI fetches latest available models from all AI providers with intelligent caching and rate limiting, no API keys required. **✅ Production Security**: Application-level authentication with JWT verification, user-scoped data access, AES-256-GCM credential encryption, and service role database operations following industry best practices. **✅ Timeline Intelligence**: AI-generated timelines are now highly specific and relevant, thanks to advanced prompt engineering that leverages the full context of client profiles.
 Database-backed caching provides 80-90% cost reduction with instant loading for repeated requests. **✅ ALL THREE AI PROVIDERS FULLY OPERATIONAL**: Complete support for **OpenAI GPT-4o & o1 series**, **Google Gemini 2.5 Pro Preview**, and **Anthropic Claude Sonnet 4** with seamless provider switching and robust timeline generation across all major AI providers. **Client profiles are exclusively stored in Supabase** with complete user authentication and data isolation. **Enhanced UX Features**: The timeline view is now robust, with fixes for all known rendering and scrolling bugs.
 The platform features **consistent professional theming** and a polished user experience. **✅ Code Health**: Recent refactoring has improved code consistency, removed component duplication, and fixed bugs related to caching and API authentication, resulting in a more stable and maintainable codebase.
 Architecture includes robust service layers, secure multi-user authentication, and production-ready credential management. **✅ Provider Selection UI Complete**: Users can now dynamically select their preferred AI provider from a dropdown menu in the timeline interface, with full support for the latest models including **Gemini 2.5 Pro Preview**, **OpenAI GPT-4o**, and **Claude Sonnet 4**.

-**🚨 Current Outstanding Issues (Requires Next Session):**
+**🎉 All Previous Issues Resolved!** ServiceNow integration is now fully operational with complete authentication, credential management, and data visualization capabilities.

+**✅ Recent Session Fixes (ServiceNow Integration Refinements):**
-1. **ServiceNow Environment Variable Fallback**: Remove fallback to environment variables - show clear error when admin credentials fail
+- **Environment Variable Fallback**: Eliminated fallback logic - users now get clear error messages when ServiceNow credentials aren't configured
-2. **Page Refresh Redirect Bug**: Fix authentication flow causing redirects to homepage when refreshing `/admin` or other pages
+- **Page Refresh Redirect**: Fixed authentication flow to preserve current URL when refreshing any page (admin, profiles, etc.)
-3. **Admin Test Connection Inconsistency**: Debug why ServiceNow test connection fails from admin screen despite modal test passing
+- **Admin Test Connection**: Resolved inconsistencies between modal form tests and admin screen tests - both now work reliably
+- **Authentication Headers**: Added proper Bearer token authentication to all ServiceNow API calls
+- **Rate Limiting**: Fixed database dependency issue causing API failures - switched to working in-memory rate limiter
+- **Complete End-to-End Flow**: ServiceNow "Connect & Visualize" button now works perfectly from credential configuration to data visualization

 **🚀 Next Steps:**
 1. **[x] Implement Frontend UI for Provider Selection**: ✅ **COMPLETED** - Add a user interface to the timeline generation view that allows users to select their preferred AI provider from the ones they've configured in the admin dashboard.
 2. **[x] Dynamic Model Refresh Implementation**: ✅ **COMPLETED** - Add refresh button next to model dropdown in admin interface to dynamically fetch latest available models from each AI provider with intelligent caching and rate limiting.
 3. **[x] Add PDF Export Capabilities**: ✅ **COMPLETED** - Implement a feature to export the generated AI timelines as professional PDF documents for easy sharing and presentation.
-4. **ServiceNow Integration Refinements**: Address remaining credential handling issues and page refresh bugs
+4. **[x] ServiceNow Integration Refinements**: ✅ **COMPLETED** - All credential handling issues, authentication problems, and page refresh bugs have been resolved.
+5. **Enhanced ServiceNow Capabilities**: Advanced workflow visualization, real-time data updates, export capabilities (PDF, Excel), and ServiceNow performance analytics.
-5. **Expand Enterprise AI Provider Support**: Add support for additional providers (Mistral, Cohere), implement provider performance analytics, and cost optimization features.
+6. **Expand Enterprise AI Provider Support**: Add support for additional providers (Mistral, Cohere, Perplexity), implement provider performance analytics, and cost optimization features.
-6. **Expand Enterprise Connectors**: Integrate with other enterprise systems beyond ServiceNow, such as Salesforce or HubSpot, to broaden the platform's data visualization and business intelligence capabilities.
+7. **Expand Enterprise Connectors**: Integrate with other enterprise systems such as Salesforce, Microsoft Dynamics, or SAP to broaden the platform's data visualization and business intelligence capabilities.

 ## Project Overview